a-sriel/project-1/devlog.md

 Updated menu interface and history interface have been partially implemented.
 History was changed to a map, so user could access each string at a given index.

 Driver program is completed.
 May do some formatting or bug fixes later.

+Added timestamps and proper formatting to logger.
+Logger is complete.